brytsknguyen/VoxelNeXt/README.md

-# Customization to install Installing VoxelNext
+# Customization to Installing VoxelNext on 20.04 and latest torch

 Create conda environment with python 3.8.10, and install torch 2.0.0 cu118 and torchvision torch audio conda create voxelnext python==3.8.10